-Starr King Unitarian Universalist Church of Hayward was founded in 1954 and named after Thomas Starr King, a California Unitarian Universalist hero.
+Starr King Unitarian Universalist Church of Hayward was founded in 1954 and named after Thomas Starr King, a Unitarian Universalist hero who preached in California.
 The church began as a do-it-yourself operation that purchased the grounds of a lovely old plant nursery beside a creek.
 Since then, the church has grown, but we’ve stayed true to our welcoming nature and values.

 Starr King Unitarian Universalist Church in Hayward, California is a welcoming congregation that strives to foster respect and compassion for all people and a reverence for nature.
 We support one another in our search for spiritual and religious meaning and are committed to working for justice in the larger community.